iftas-org/resources/FediCheck/readme.md

 Once a different version has been selected, you will be presented with the number of domains that will be added or removed based on the selection, and the service will cease automatically updating.
 You must re-enable the updates by clicking “Enable Subscription”.

-### Data Removal
+### Reset Options

-Remove all Blocks - Removes all FediCheck-managed entries from your server server: this removes only the listings placed in the server by FediCheck, exncluding “Locked Domains”.
+Remove all Blocks - Removes all FediCheck-managed entries from your server.
+This removes the listings placed in the server by FediCheck and currently managed by FediCheck.

 Purge All Data and Log Out - Revokes your account credentials, your server token, and purges all your data stored on FediCheck.
 Note: This does **not** remove any domain blocks - you may wish to run the Remove All Blocks action first.